archive/github-actions-slack/README.md

-# Github Action for sending message to Slack
+# Github Action for sending message (and reactions) to Slack

 — With support for Slack's optional arguments